-Boku Wa Tomodachi Ga Sukunai revolves around the daily lives of the seven members — six students, one adviser — of the Neighbors Club, a school club within St. Chronica Academy whose ostensible goal is to help its members learn social skills and open up to society.
+Boku wa Tomodachi ga Sukunai revolves around the daily lives of the seven members — six students, one (child) adviser — of the Neighbors Club, a school club within St. Chronica Academy whose ostensible goal is to help its members learn social skills and open up to society.

-The main protagonist and a second-year transfer to St. Chronica after he and his younger sister Kobato decide to stay behind when their father Hayato went to America to work.
+The main protagonist and a second-year transferee to St. Chronica after he and his younger sister Kobato decide to stay behind when their father Hayato went to America to work.
 Unfortunately, his naturally blond hair (inherited from their deceased English mother Airi) earned him an unwanted reputation as some delinquent.
 He, together with fellow loner Yozora, is a co-founder of the Neighbors Club.

 Accidental Pervert: Twice, towards Sena — completely naked during his visit to the Kashiwazakis' mansion in Season 1 Episode 8, and then topless during the Beach Episode.
-Subverted with Kobato (his little sister, of course), whom he doesn't mind seeing naked (and neither does Kobato).
+Subverted with Kobato (his little sister, of course), whom he doesn't care about seeing naked (and neither does Kobato).
 He also stumbles in on Kate in the shower, but since it was clearly an accident and he apologizes immediately she doesn't care.
 It got so bad every girl in the Neighbors Club brings up a time when he's seen her naked, except for Rika, who just mentions him walking in on the Student Council.

 All Men Are Perverts: Inverted — It's his female clubmates (mainly Rika and Sena) who create the impression among his schoolmates that he is one, like that one time Rika liberally talked about the thrills of rape in front of him and in the presence of his stunned classmates.